jlparkI/xGPR/tests/TESTING_README.txt

+To run any set of tests, using approximate_nmll_tests as an example, type:

+pytest approximate_nmll_tests

 Many modules in xGPR rely on the fast Hadamard transform based operations -- for generating random features and for building preconditioners.
 The fht_operations_tests check these core modules.